enkidevs/curriculum/mongodb/intro/crud-2/delete-documents-2.md

 ### `.remove()`

 The `.remove()` method can be used to delete a single, multiple or all documents at once based on the specified criteria.
-Syntax:
+The syntax is:
 ```javascript
 db.collection.remove(
   <query>,